 The best place to start looking is with your friends.
-Find some friends or family that are willing to let you practice on them and help build your portfolio.
+Find some friends or family who are willing to let you practice on them and help build your portfolio.
 Your friends may not be ideal models, but the point is to at least get a few good portraits that you can use.
 Hopefully your friends will like the photos you’ve taken and put them up on their social sites like Facebook and give you credit.
-You want to network as much as possible and the hope is that your friend’s friends will see those photos and think of you when they think of portrait photographers.
+You want to network as much as possible, and the hope is that your friends’ friends will see those photos and think of you when they think of portrait photographers.

 There are many different types of models of all different skill levels, so if you’re still new and learning, find some models that are new to the industry as well.
-Some models are willing to do a trade, their time in exchange for the final edits of your shots, whereas others will have an hourly rate.
+Some models are willing to trade their time in exchange for the final edits of your shots, whereas others will have an hourly rate.
 The great thing about this site is that when a model posts your photo in their portfolio, credit is given to you with a link to your page.
-Most likely, they will know other models and you’ll be hearing from their friends who want to shoot with you too.
+Most likely, they will know other models and you’ll be hearing from their friends who want to shoot with you, too.

 Be sure to keep up with shooting regularly with different models.
-As your portfolio gets better you’ll be able to work with better and better-known models.
+As your portfolio gets better, you’ll be able to work with better and better-known models.
 The larger the following of the model is, the more notice you’ll receive.
-Work your way up the ladder and pretty soon you won’t be contacting models, they’ll be contacting you.
+Work your way up the ladder and pretty soon you won’t be contacting models—they’ll be contacting you.

-Which brings us to another important point; make yourself easy to find.
-Anytime you post one of your photos anywhere, you should give a link to your portfolio, Facebook or preferred social site.
+Which brings us to another important point: make yourself easy to find.
+Any time you post one of your photos anywhere, you should give a link to your portfolio, Facebook, or preferred social site.
 If your work is good, people will be interested in seeing more of it, so make sure they can do that easily.

 Once you’ve done all of this, you should have a really nice portfolio and network of people interested in working with you.
 Make sure you position yourself as a model or portrait photographer so when people think of needing a model or portrait photographer, you’re what they think of.
 Also, now that you have a great portfolio, you can apply for positions at modeling agencies or studios if that’s what you’re interested in.

-About the Author:
+About the Author

 Nicholas Moegly is a portrait photographer from Cincinnati, OH.
 View his work at www.nicholasmoegly.com.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: